-Superproperty of:E18 Physical Thing.
+Superproperty of: E18 Physical Thing.
 P50 has current keeper (is current keeper of): E39 Actor

-Scope note: This property identifies the E39 Actor or Actors who have or have had custody of an instance of
+Scope note: This property identifies the E39 Actor or Actors who have or have had custody of an instance of specified keepers are current.

 E18 Physical Thing at some time.